Loco00003/locoweb/content/machines/hackmyvm/Easy machines/Webmaster - hackmyvm/index.md

 ![](imagenes/Pasted%20image%2020240128202047.png)

-Since we have both `IP` and `domain name`, let try with the second command of the `zone transfer section`.
+Since we have both `IP` and `domain name`, lets try with the second command of the `zone transfer section`.

 ![](imagenes/Pasted%20image%2020240128202241.png)